cbrnr/mnelab/doc/source/examples/erds_maps.md

 For _Interval around events_ enter "-1.5" and "4.5" as start and end times relative to the selected events, respectively.
 We will create ERDS maps in the time interval ranging from -1 to 4 seconds, but we add half a second at the start and end to account for edge effects.
 Uncheck _Baseline Correction_, confirm with _OK_, and select _Create a new data set_.
-In the info panel, the _Data type_ of the newly created data set ("S001 (epoched)") is now "[Epochs](https://mne.tools/stable/glossary.html#term-epochs)".
+In the info panel, the _Data type_ of the newly created data set ("S001 (epoched)") is now [Epochs](https://mne.tools/stable/glossary.html#term-epochs).
-If you select the original data set, you'll see that it is of type "[Raw](https://mne.tools/stable/glossary.html#term-raw)".
+If you select the original data set, you'll see that it is of type [Raw](https://mne.tools/stable/glossary.html#term-raw).
-ERDS maps can only be calculated from "Epochs".
+ERDS maps can only be calculated from Epochs.

 ![](./images/erds_maps/create_epochs.png)